 The Hathaway and Grace subplot is the one most negatively impacted by the film’s shared space format as their pairing would have made the more ideal standalone romantic comedy than the limited silly characters they’re given here.

-My favorite arc is Jennifer Garner’s Julia, a schoolteacher seeking a deeper commitment from her boyfriend, Harrison (Patrick Dempsey), who is not ready to settle down.
+My favorite arc is Jennifer Garner’s Julia, a schoolteacher seeking a deeper commitment from her boyfriend, Harrison (Patrick Dempsey), who is not ready to settle down and how it ultimately connects to her best friend Reed and one of her students.
+It wraps up a bit too tidy, but it’s a movie set on Valentine’s Day so what’s the point of questioning a little nonsensical romance?

 It helps that the scenarios, while entertaining are never so outlandish as to be preposterously unrealistic.
 It’s a romantic comedy so you’ve gotta expect some ridiculous coincidences to work out so everyone can have a happy ending.